What is Fermentation & How does fermentation work?

-Published on 02-Oct-2022
+Published on 29-Jun-2022

 What is Fermentation?

-It can also change food and beverages by increasing flavor, preserving foodstuffs, providing health benefits, etc. Fermentation is an anaerobic system that can help to make food more nutritious and digestible.
+Fermentation is the metabolic process of using microorganisms that can help achieve desirable food properties.
+It can also change food and beverages with increasing flavor, preserving foodstuffs, providing health benefits, etc. Fermentation is an anaerobic system that can help to make food more nutritious and digestible.

 From the Latin verb “fervere,” which means “to boil,” Fermentation comes, but it is the process that can be occurred without heat.
 It is also a chemical process through which glucose molecules are broken down.
-At least 10,000 years old, Fermentation occurred during the manufacturing of wine and beer.
+At least 10,000 years old, Fermentation occurred during manufacturing wine and beer.
 In the 19th century, Louis Pasteur first used this fermentation term to signify that living organisms open with it.

 What is fermentation?